 “What we are really hard working on is making sure that everything that has been done during the previous stage can be reused afterward,” explains Juan Nolet, BIM Manager at Besix.

 That’s extremely helpful if we consider that most construction companies work simultaneously on a number of projects.
 In many cases, this means that they have different types of classifications, too.
 What they need, though, is a unified protocol containing a certain set of standard internal classifications so they can link their ERP system to them.

 By mapping BIM object classes to specific planned tasks, checklists, forms and teams you ensure that processes are standardised and automated to ease the workflows on site.
 For instance, the Health and Safety flow will be defined in the beginning and run automatically to the entire project.
 And with every task completed and check performed field data flows back to the BIM model.

-With that in mind, it becomes clear that construction companies need a platform that will enable them to easily map different classification systems consistently across project types and locations ensuring a uniformed data environment.
+With that in mind, it becomes clear that construction companies need a platform that will function as a flexible gateway for BIM processes from one project to another.

 How BIM software can boost construction efficiency

 By now it becomes clear that Building Information Modeling can have a transformative effect on construction and introduce higher standards of productivity.

 This radical change is the result of working on a Common Data Environment (CDE) where all project participants can deposit their data and collaborate better.
 The increased visibility across the supply chain can lock misunderstandings out of the building process and increase operational efficiency.